NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Wind God's Fan.md

 **Prerequisites** Tengu Feather Fan
 * * *
 Your fan can stir up even more powerful winds.
 You can use the Wave Fan activation one additional time per day.
-Add a 3rd-rank [[Wall of Wind|Wall of Wind]] spell to the spells contained within your fan.
+Add a 3rd-rank [[Spells/Wall of Wind|Wall of Wind]] spell to the spells contained within your fan.

 *Source: Pathfinder Player Core 2*
 *ORC*